 The most notorious strands are the S16 and the S18, both of which can cause genital warts which are a pretty common presentation in young people above 18.

-These warts appear on the mouth, the bumbum close to the hole, the scrotum, the penis and any other place really; they are usually painless, just plain embarrassing.
+These warts appear on the mouth, the bumbum close to the hole, the scrotum, the penis and any other place, really; they are usually painless, just plain embarrassing.

 - Use condoms as often as necessary.

 - Please cut down on giving head.
-Only give to people you know take care of their health fantastically.
+Only give to people you know to take care of their health fantastically.

 - Periodically, get curious.
 Examine your body and go for checkups even when you feel alright.

-- Read stuff during your spare time or at night if you can’t sleep, just pick your phone, read about health stuff, increase your information depth.
+- Read stuff during your spare time or at night.
+If you can’t sleep, just pick your phone, read about health stuff, increase your information depth.